fieldtrip/website/faq/what_kind_of_volume_conduction_models_are_implemented.md

 - multiple spheres that are fitted locally to the head underneath each sensor
 - realistic single-shell model based on leadfield expansion (Nolte method)

-Besides these volume conduction models which are for general use on EEG and MEG data, there are a number of models implemented that are more experimental, still not 100% complete, or that are very specific for uncommon applications, e.g. for a laminar probe in the cortex, or magnetic dipoles (MEG localizer coils).
+Besides these volume conduction models which are for general use on EEG and MEG data, there are a number of models implemented that are more experimental, still not 100% complete, or that are very specific for uncommon applications, e.g., for a laminar probe in the cortex, or magnetic dipoles (MEG localizer coils).

 For more information on the methods, you can also check the reference documentation of **[ft_prepare_headmodel](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_headmodel.m)** and the [References to implemented methods](/references_to_implemented_methods#eeg_and_meg_forward_modeling) related to forward modeling.